-Biological heterogeneity is a primary contributor to the variation observed in experiments that probe dynamical processes, such as internalisation.
-Given that internalisation is the primary means by which cells absorb drugs, viruses and other material, quantifying cell-to-cell variability in internalisation is of high biological interest.
-Yet, it is common for studies of internalisation to neglect cell-to-cell variability.
+Biological heterogeneity is a primary contributor to the variation observed in experiments that probe dynamical processes, such as the internalization of material by cells.
+Given that internalization is a critical process by which many therapeutics and viruses reach their intracellular site of action, quantifying cell-to-cell variability in internalization is of high biological interest.
+Yet, it is common for studies of internalization to neglect cell-to-cell variability.

-We develop a simple mathematical model of internalisation that captures the dynamical behaviour, cell-to-cell variation, and extrinsic noise introduced by flow cytometry.
-We calibrate our model through a novel distribution-matching approximate Bayesian computation algorithm to flow cytometry data collected from an experiment that probes the internalisation of antibody by transferrin receptors in C1R cells.
-Our model reproduces experimental observations, identifies cell-to-cell variability in the internalisation and recycling rates, and, importantly, provides information relating to inferential uncertainty.
-Given that our approach is agnostic to sample size and signal-to-noise ratio, our modelling framework is broadly applicable to identify biological variability in single-cell data from experiments that probe a range of dynamical processes.
+We develop a simple mathematical model of internalization that captures the dynamical behaviour, cell-to-cell variation, and extrinsic noise introduced by flow cytometry.
+We calibrate our model through a novel distribution-matching approximate Bayesian computation algorithm to flow cytometry data of internalization of anti-transferrin receptor antibody in a human B-cell lymphoblastoid cell line.
+This approach provides information relating to the region of the parameter space, and consequentially the nature of cell-to-cell variability, that produces model realizations consistent with the experimental data.
+Given that our approach is agnostic to sample size and signal-to-noise ratio, our modelling framework is broadly applicable to identify biological variability in single-cell data from internalization assays and similar experiments that probe cellular dynamical processes.